Thieso/AlarmPi/README.md

 ## Wiring

 Wiring is done according to the individual component pinout diagrams.
-Important is that the raspberry pi its own power supply because when using the same as the LED matrix there is an undervoltage issue and the pi will not start up.
+Important is that the raspberry pi has its own power supply because when using the same as the LED matrix there is an undervoltage issue and the pi will not start up.
 Another option is to use a boost DC-DC converter to power everything from the same power supply.

 ## Sound file